noss-wiki/zenith/editor/README.md

 ### Marks

 Marks are applied on inline (text) nodes, to define the formatting/styling of the node, e.g. bold, italic, etc.

+# Input strategy

+Always keep a document state, on input event calculate what changed compared to last state and update the state to reflect input event via a `Transaction`.